 - Provided agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Plant Phenomics does not permit unethical ghost, guest, or honorary authorship.
-For reference, “ghost authorship” refers to any context where an individual has made author-level contributions to the paper but is not included by name in the author list.
-“Guest authorship” or “honorary authorship” refers to any context when someone who has not met all criteria of authorship is listed as an author.
-Individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the Acknowledgments section of a paper rather than as authors, alongside a brief indication of the nature of their contribution, such as help in generating data, provided critical materials, critical reading/editing of the MS, etc. violation of this rule may result in rejection or later retraction of the published paper.
+BioDesign Research does not permit unethical ghost, guest, or honorary authorship.
+For reference, "ghost authorship" refers to any context where an individual has made author-level contributions to the paper but is not included by name in the author list.
+"Guest authorship" or "honorary authorship" refers to any context when someone who has not met all criteria of authorship is listed as an author.
+Individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the Acknowledgments section of a paper rather than as authors, alongside a brief indication of the nature of their contribution, such as help in generating data, provided critical materials, critical reading/editing of the MS, etc. Violation of this rule may result in rejection or later retraction of the published paper.

 Licenses to Publish